mattwagl/fundbuero/README.md

 * [react-virtualized]( https://bvaughn.github.io/react-virtualized/) provides React components for efficiently rendering large lists and tabular data.
 * [react-spring](https://github.com/drcmda/react-spring) is helping react-motion and animated to become best friends.
 * [react-game-kit](https://github.com/FormidableLabs/react-game-kit) is a component library for making games with React & React Native.
-* [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) is a set of higher-order components to turn any list into an animated, touch-friendly, sortable list.
-* [react-draggable](https://github.com/mzabriskie/react-draggable) is a draggable component.
-* [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) provides beautiful, accessible drag and drop for lists.
 * [downshift](https://github.com/paypal/downshift) provides primitives to build simple, flexible, WAI-ARIA compliant React autocomplete/dropdown/select/combobox components.
 * [react-content-loader](http://danilowoz.com/react-content-loader/) uses SVG to create a collection of loaders which simulates the structure of the content that will be loaded.